AHCoder/galaxy-integration-ps2/README.md

 2. Put the path to that folder into user_config.py and enable the feature by setting emu_config = True
 3. To create settings for a game, copy the "inis" or "inis_1.4.0" folder into the "configs" folder and rename it to match the rom.
-   Make sure that the renamed folders have the same name as the corresponding rom without the extension. eg. ROM: "Shadow of the Colossus.iso" | FOLDER: "Shadow of the Colossus" Without a specific config folder for a game, the default settings will be used.
+   Make sure that the renamed folders have the same name as the corresponding rom without the extension. e.g. ROM: "Shadow of the Colossus.iso" | FOLDER: "Shadow of the Colossus" Without a specific config folder for a game, the default settings will be used.

 ### Game time